 In the worst circumstances, all economic activity can grind to a halt if printing money is ceased – at least until they come up with a different currency with a hard backing.
 This is also why historically governments have tended to oscillate between fiat monetary systems and commodity-based monetary systems.

-Commodity-based systems are prized for the discipline in monetary and credit creation that they impose.
+Commodity-based systems are prized for the discipline in money and credit creation that they impose.

 Reserve currency status doesn’t last.